openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

-The :term:`Cross-Development Toolchain` consists of a cross-compiler, cross-linker, and cross-debugger that are used to develop user-space applications for targeted hardware.
-Additionally, for an extensible SDK, the toolchain also has built-in ``devtool`` functionality.
+The :term:`Cross-Development Toolchain` consists of a cross-compiler, cross-linker, and cross-debugger that are used to develop user-space applications for targeted hardware; in addition, the extensible SDK comes with built-in ``devtool`` functionality.
 This toolchain is created by running a SDK installer script or through a :term:`Build Directory` that is based on your metadata configuration or extension for your targeted device.
 The